ChasarooniZ/pf2e-rpg-numbers/docs/critical.md

+---
 layout: page
-title: "Critical Animations"
+title: Critical Animations
 permalink: /feature/critical
+---

 # Critical

 -   here we will go into the basics of criticals
+## Setting

+## Critical Failures